Review: Oedipus with Mark Strong and Lesley Manville at Wyndham’s Theatre

 ★★★★★

-Mark Strong & Lesley Manville in Oedipus.
+Lesley Manville and Mark Strong in Oedipus.
 Photo: Manuel Harlan

 I love going to the theatre but I can’t deny that, while they offer the excitement of live performance, many evenings are transitory experiences- good at the time but not that memorable.
-Then, a production comes along and reminds you why you fell in love with theatre, why at its best it’s a transcendent experience.
-A production like Robert Icke’s Oedipus, adapted from Sophocles‘ Ancient Greek tragedy and starring Mark Strong and Lesley Manville.
+Then, a production comes along that reminds you why you fell in love with theatre, and why at its best it’s a transcendent experience.
+A thrilling production like Robert Icke’s Oedipus, adapted from Sophocles‘ Ancient Greek tragedy and starring Mark Strong and Lesley Manville.
 For two hours, you are not only in the presence of two great actors, you are taken out of the here and now, into a timeless story of human experience.

 First, we should pay tribute to Sophocles born over 2500 years ago and possibly the greatest playwright of all time.
 He wrote around 120 plays.
 Of the seven that survive, Oedipus, or Oedipus The King, is considered to be his finest.
 Sophocles provides the core of this production by showing the way Oedipus reacts to being the victim of a situation he only inadvertently caused.